-A trader works on the floor of the New York Stock Exchange shortly after the opening bell in New York, US, June 4, 2018.
-(Reuters/Lucas Jackson)
+A trader works on the floor of the New York Stock Exchange shortly after the opening bell in New York, US on June4, 2018.
+(Photo: Agencies)

-US stocks slumped on Tuesday, with the Dow Jones Industrial Average erasing its gains for the year, as markets were rattled by escalation of the trade dispute between the United States and China.
+US stocks slumped on Tuesday, with the Dow Jones Industrial Average erasing its gains for the year, as markets were rattled by a sharp escalation of the trade dispute between the US and China.

 The sell-off was broad-based, with 29 of the 30 Dow components in the red and eight of the 11 major S&P sectors lower.

 Volatility returned with a bang.
 The CBOE Volatility Index , commonly known as Wall Street's fear gauge as it measures expected near-term volatility in the S&P 500, hit a near three-week high of 14.68 points, before easing to 13.74.

 Demand for safe havens saw yield on the 10-year benchmark U.S. Treasury drop to its lowest in more than two weeks, while gold prices edged higher.

 The small-cap Russell 2000 index was down 0.5 percent, a smaller drop than its large-cap peers, as its components are relatively more insulated to a global trade war.

 "Everybody will have their eyes on the Russell 2000 because people begin to think small-cap US companies, that aren't subject to the winds of international trade negotiations, is the right place to hide out," said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.

 The S&P materials index declined 1.8 percent and the industrials index fell 1.5 percent.
 The tech and energy were down more than 1 percent.